-WIL will run concurrently with the specialist subjects, in the third year of study, at a training unit approved by the Health Professions Council of South Africa (HPCSA).
-During WIL students would be required to pass the Competency Based Test (CBT) with 70%, as a Board requirement.
+Clinical Practice Learning (CPL) will run concurrently with the specialist modules, in the third year of study, at a training unit approved by the Health Professions Council of South Africa (HPCSA).
+During CPL students would be required to pass the Clinical Proficiency Assessments as well as Oral Simulated Clinical Skills Assessment (OSCE) with 70% for each module as well as a Board requirement for the exit level.